tier4/caret_doc/docs/tutorials/measurement.md

 ## Building application with CARET

 To measure target applications' performance, the target should be built with CARET/rclcpp.
-CARET/rclcpp is another implementation of [ROS 2-based rclcpp](https://github.com/ros2/rclcpp) which has some additional tracepoints defined by CARET.
-If you have already built the target without CARET/rclcpp, you have to build the target with CARET/rclcpp.
+CARET/rclcpp is a fork of [ROS 2-based rclcpp](https://github.com/ros2/rclcpp) which has some additional tracepoints defined by CARET.
+If you have already built the target without CARET/rclcpp, you have to build the target with CARET/rclcpp again.

 For building the application with CARET/rclcpp, CARET's `local_setup.bash` should be applied along with ROS 2's `setup.bash` as shown below.